rust-lang/book/second-edition/src/ch10-02-traits.md

 This will print `1 new tweet: horse_ebooks: of course, as you probably already know, people`.

-Note that because we've defined the `Summarizable` trait and the `NewsArticle` and `Tweet` types all in the same `lib.rs` in Listing 10-12, they're all in the same scope.
-If this `lib.rs` is for a crate we've called `aggregator`, and someone else wants to use our crate's functionality plus implement the `Summarizable` trait on their `WeatherForecast` struct, their code would need to import the `Summarizable` trait into their scope first before they could implement it, like in Listing 10-13:
+Note that because we’ve defined the `Summarizable` trait and the `NewsArticle` and `Tweet` types all in the same `lib.rs` in Listing 10-12, they’re all in the same scope.
+If this `lib.rs` is for a crate we’ve called `aggregator`, and someone else wants to use our crate’s functionality plus implement the `Summarizable` trait on their `WeatherForecast` struct, their code would need to import the `Summarizable` trait into their scope first before they could implement it, like in Listing 10-13: